iCliniq Logo

 Patient's Query

-I have a query regarding a spot I have on my back.
+I have a query regarding a spot on my back.
 I took some pictures with a digital microscope.
-I need to know whether it is a mole or it is a melanoma.
-My actual weight is 200 pounds.
-Images were taken with a USB common microscope with a PC.
-The size measures around 0.5 mm, half a millimeter.
-I am attaching the picture.
-Kindly give your opinion.
+I would like to know whether it is a mole or melanoma.
+My weight is 200 pounds.
+The images were taken with a common USB microscope connected to a computer.
+The spot measures around 0.5 mm (half a millimeter).
+I am attaching the pictures.

 Hello,